rdkcentral/rdkservices/README.md

 <br><br>

 ## Questions? ##
----

 If you have any questions or concerns reach out to the RDKServices maintainers - [Vijay Selvaraj](mailto:VijayAnand_Selvaraj@cable.comcast.com) / [Anand Kandasamy](mailto:anand_kandasamy@comcast.com)

 For a plugin specific question, maintainers might refer you to the plugin owner(s).
 <br><br>

 ## Coding Guidelines ##
----

 1. **Be Consistent**

     * The point of having style guidelines is to have a common vocabulary of coding so people can concentrate on what you’re saying rather than on how you’re saying it.

     * If the code you add to a file looks drastically different from the existing code around it, it throws readers out of their rhythm.
 Avoid this.

-    * If you’re editing code, take a few minutes to determine coding style of the component and apply the same style.
+    * If you’re editing code, take a few minutes to determine the coding style of the component and apply the same style.

     * To maintain uniformity in all text-editors, set TAB size to 2 or 4 spaces and replace TAB by SPACES